luxbp/netsuite-webservice-java/README.md

 This repository is for building the WSDL Dependency for interacting with Netsuite's SOAP Service.

-## Deployments
-This package is automatically deployed to Github packages when a release tag is created using a workflow located in [.github/workflows/maven-deploy.yml](./.github/workflows/maven-deploy.yml)

 ## Build
 - Run `mvn clean` first if updating.
 - Run `mvn install` to generate NetSuite SOAP web services.